The Halal Guys: Franchising

-In June of 2014, Halal Guys hired Fransmart, a franchise development company that had previously worked with Qdoba Mexican Grill and Five Guys and had sold 350 franchises as of March 2016.
-Within the first year of launching their franchise expansion campaign they closed deals for California; New Jersey; Connecticut; Virginia; Washington, D.C.; Houston and Austin, Texas; Chicago, Illinois, as well as international deals for Canada, the Philippines, Malaysia and Indonesia.
+In June 2014, Halal Guys hired Fransmart, a franchise development company that had previously worked with Qdoba Mexican Grill and Five Guys and had sold 350 franchises as of March 2016.
+Within the first year of launching their franchise expansion campaign they closed deals for California; New Jersey; Connecticut; Virginia; Washington, D.C.; Houston and Austin, Texas; Chicago, Illinois.

+In 2015, Halal Guys opened their first international franchise in the Philippines.
+This franchise was the first restaurant to be halal certified by the Halal Development Institute of the Philippines, but is no longer listed as an active franchise on the official Halal Guys website.
+As of 2025, The Halal Guys operate over 100 locations globally, including franchises in the United States, Canada, South Korea, Indonesia, and the United Kingdom.

 Reception

 In 2005, Chicken and Rice was one of four finalists for the "Vendy Award" presented by a New York City street vendor advocacy group known as the Street Vendor Project.
 Chicken and Rice eventually lost out to Rolf Babiel from Hallo Berlin, a sausage cart on 54th and 5th.

 In addition, the popularity of the cart has been further aided by high-profile customers.
 Chef Christopher Lee, who was one of Food & Wine's best new chefs of 2006, mentioned in an interview with the magazine that he "can't stay away from it" and once was there on Christmas Eve waiting two and a half hours in the cold.

 The cart has since become a prominent cuisine throughout New York City and has been heard as far as Hawaii.
 It has caused an increase in competition among street meat carts in Midtown Manhattan.
 Lines commonly grow to over an hour's wait.
 There is also a student club at New York University dedicated to the food cart.

-The Halal Guys was awarded the 2014 Multicultural Award by the American Muslim Consumer Consortium for their promotion of diversity and multiculturalism, and their inclusivity to all minorities in America.
+The Halal Guys was awarded the 2014 Multicultural Award by the American Muslim Consumer Consortium for their promotion of diversity and multiculturalism and their inclusivity to all minorities in America.